udsleeds/openinfra/README.md

 -   For more on A/B Street scenarios, see here:
     <https://a-b-street.github.io/docs/dev/formats/scenarios.html>

-For any questions, feel free to ask in a GitHub issue track assocated with any of the repositories mentioned in this guide.
+For any questions, feel free to ask in a GitHub issue track associated with any of the repositories mentioned in this guide.

 # References